 Instead of a voicemail from Quickbooks, what Elli had unwittingly done was unleash a ransomware infection on her system.
 While she finished up packing her stuff to go home, one by one the data files on her PC were being encrypted making them unreadable to her or to anyone else.

 When she glanced back at her computer, she noticed something odd: The background picture, the one of her daughters, was gone.
 It was replaced by a generic image of a field of flowers.
 Weird.
 She opened up a folder she kept on her desktop.
 Here’s what she expected to see:

 Here’s what she actually saw:

-We removed Elli’s infected drive put it in a sandbox where we were able to let it finish its “work”.
-Once the process was done we accessed the system and besides folder after folder of unintelligible files there were “help” files, put there by the ransomware once as it processed the files in a given folder.
+We removed Elli’s infected drive and put it in a sandbox where we were able to let it finish its “work.”
+Once the process was done, we accessed the system and besides folder after folder of unintelligible files there were “help” files, put there by the ransomware once it processed the files in a given folder.
 Here’s one of them:

 Cryptowall Ransomware “Help” Message

 Ransomware is malware that infects your computer, encrypts some or all of your data, and then holds it hostage until you pay a ransom to get your files decrypted.
 Last year, we looked at Cryptowall, a form of ransomware.
 In that blog post, we looked at the history and future of ransomware and predicted, sadly, we’d see more attacks.
 Here are a few recent examples: